Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Delay-bounded Batteryless Devices

 In this section, we study a special scenario of great practical significance, the case of batteryless \acp{UE}, which is key for self-sustainable and battery-free future wireless networks~\cite{Lopez.2021}.
 Delay bounded batteryless and low-power networks can play a crucial role for e.g., emergency networks and industrial automation scenarios, due to dense deployment and restricted human access.

-As there is no battery at user devices, the energy harvested from RF received signals is immediately available to support the receiver operations in the current time slot~\cite{Qingjiang-TWC-SWIPTKey_2014, Shi-SWIPT-2014}, e.g., based on the \emph{harvest-use} strategy~\cite[Section III]{Meng-HU_HSU-2016}\footnote{The harvested energy is temporarily stored in a built-in capacitor, which can be immediately used for receiver operations~\cite{Meng-HU_HSU-2016}.}.
+As there is no battery in the user devices, the energy harvested from the RF received signals is immediately available to support the receiver operations in the current time slot~\cite{Qingjiang-TWC-SWIPTKey_2014, Shi-SWIPT-2014}, e.g., based on the \emph{harvest-use} strategy~\cite[Section III]{Meng-HU_HSU-2016}\footnote{The harvested energy is temporarily stored in a built-in capacitor, which can be immediately used for receiver operations~\cite{Meng-HU_HSU-2016}.}.
 Moreover, the remainder of the extra harvested energy will be discarded by the user devices.
-Therefore, constraints~\eqref{eq:P1b-C5} and~\eqref{eq:P1b-C6} are no longer needed for this specific SWIPT-enabled batteryless setup~\cite{Qingjiang-TWC-SWIPTKey_2014}.
-However, the receiver must be able to harvest adequate amount of energy, i.e., to support its circuit power consumption and decoding operations on the downlink received data.
-Let $\ddot{e}_k(t)$ denote a {fixed} minimum harvested power requirement of $k$-th \ac{UE} for seamless receiver operations during time~slot~$t$.
-In the following, time index~$t$ is omitted for notation brevity.
+Therefore, constraints~\eqref{eq:P1b-C5} and~\eqref{eq:P1b-C6} are no longer required for this specific SWIPT-enabled batteryless setup~\cite{Qingjiang-TWC-SWIPTKey_2014}.
+However, the receiver must be able to harvest {an} adequate amount of energy, i.e., to support its circuit power consumption and decoding operations on the downlink received data.
+Let {$\ddot{e}_k(t)$ denote a (fixed) minimum harvested power \ac{QoS} requirement of the $k$-th \ac{UE} for seamless receiver operations during time~slot~$t$.} In the following, time index~$t$ is omitted for notation brevity.
 Thereby, the problem~\eqref{eq:P1b} can be recast~as

 Problem~\eqref{eq:P1b_InfB} is intractable due to the non-convex \ac{SINR} constraint~\eqref{eq:P1b-C2_InfB}, and the coupling between optimization variables~$\{\mathbf{f}_k, \rho_k\}$ in expression~\eqref{eq:P1b-C2_InfB} and~\eqref{eq:P1b-C3_InfB}.